 This provision has been incorporated into relevant State and Territory Workplace Health and Safety state based legislation.
 For example, Division 3: Health and Safety representatives of the NSW Workplace Health and Safety Act, 2012, provides that staff may request that an election be held of health and safety representatives.
 The powers and functions of and the procedures for the election of health and safety representatives are prescribed in the legislation.
-For more information, refer to the Workplace Health and Safety Policies and Procedures which are located at the short url of http://www.acu.edu.au/289883
+For more information, refer to the Work Health and Safety, and Wellbeing policies and procedures which are located here.

 4.5 Other Support and Assistance available to ACU Staff

 In addition to being assisted by a support person and/or represented by their staff representative; in accordance with sections 4.1 to 4.5 above, staff members have access to the following additional forms of assistance:

 The University’s EAP provider is ACCESS Programs, and this organisation is a national external provider.
 Staff and members of their family are able to contact ACCESS Programs to obtain confidential support and assistance.
 Staff members are entitled to have three confidential sessions with ACCESS Programs and more sessions may be provided subject to assessment of the need and as may approved by the University.
 ACCESS Programs may be contacted on the following number which is available 24 hours per day, 7 days per week: 1800 81 87 28.

 4.5.2 The University’s Discrimination and Harassment Advisers Network